Article I. Name and Purpose

 Section A. Chapter Name

-The name of this organization is the South Carolina Midlands Chapter of the Association for Talent Development.
+The legal, registered name of this organization is the South Carolina Midlands Chapter of the Association for Talent Development.
+The Chapter may “do business as” ATD South Carolina.
 The registered office of the Chapter shall be located in the State of South Carolina.

 The Chapter is an affiliate of the Association for Talent Development, a non-profit educational association under Section 501 (c) (3) of the Internal Revenue Code (IRC) of 1986.
 The Association and its Chapters are not organized for profit, and no part of their net earnings shall benefit any member or private individual or business, except for payment or reasonable compensation for services rendered.